miklevin/MikeLev.in/_posts/2023-04-19-planning-on-adding-front-matter-support-to-journal-entries.md

 headline: Ready to Take the First Steps in Adding Front Matter Support to Journal Entries?
 description: I worked on a Content Gap Analysis project today and thought about adding Front Matter Support to my Journal Entries.
 I'm writing a program to parse a file, reconstruct it, and compare it to its source.
 I'm then transferring the logic into a python script and reversing the order of the posts in the live code to prevent bloat.
 I'm creating a new file - journal_ - to make this happen.
 Ready to take the first steps?
 Read my blog post to find out more.
 keywords: Front Matter Support, Journal Entries, Content Gap Analysis, Program, Parse File, Reconstruct, Compare, Python Script, Reverse Order, Live Code, Jekyll Post-Format, New File, Journal_, Jupyter Notebook, Meta Descriptions, Subheadings, Tags, Pros and Cons, Deliverable, Agencies
-categories: jupyter, meta descriptions, deliverable
+categories: jupyter, deliverable, meta descriptions
 permalink: /blog/planning-on-adding-front-matter-support-to-journal-entries/
 layout: post
 ---